 The project will strengthen the knowledge and measurement capabilities of national metrology institutes on the characterisation and calibration of TLM measurement devices and TLM sources.
 This will enable NMIs to establish calibration services of TLM measurement devices and/or reference sources for their stakeholders.
 The project will publish a set of representative computer-generated and real-life waveforms and the corresponding values and measurement uncertainties for flicker and the stroboscopic effect.
 This will allow scientists and metrologists involved in TLM measurement to validate their models and uncertainty calculations.
 Within the project, novel techniques for measuring temporal light modulation of complete scenes will be investigated, based on high-resolution time-resolved and spatially resolved imaging.
-The development of TLM measurement, but also the wider field of metrology for time and spatially resolved photometry.
+The development of metrology for this type of measurement is new and challenging and is expected not only to impact the field of TLM measurement, but also the wider field of metrology for time and spatially resolved photometry.
 The project will impact the research field on human perception of TLM.
 In particular, it will progress scientific knowledge on the phantom array effect with the work on the development of a metric for this TLA.
 More generally, the developed metrology on TLM measurement will support ongoing research on health, performance and safety effects of TLM.

-To promote the uptake of the project results by the metrology community, two presentations have been given at the CIE midterm meeting (2021).
+Two presentations have been given by the consortium at the CIE midterm meeting (2021).
 In the first presentation, a laser-based TLM calibration facility is evaluated for characterisation of TLM measurement devices, in relation to the Ecodesign Commission Regulation (EU) 2019/2020.
 In the second presentation, the findings of sensitivity analyses of TLM measurements to noise and sampling frequency have been shown.
-The findings of both presentations are taken into account in the current draft of the technical report on measurement of TLM, by CIE 2-89.

-At the CIE Expert Symposium on the Measurement of Temporal Light Modulation in Athens, Greece, October 2022, the setup to determine the visibility of the phantom array effect was presented.
+At the CIE Expert Symposium on the Measurement of Temporal Light Modulation in Athens, Greece, October 2022, the setup to measure to determine the visibility of the phantom array effect has been presented.
 The first results have been presented as well as an outline of methods that will be used to evaluate the data.